Moving from a Marketplace or SHOP plan to a Medicare Plan

 Changing from the Marketplace to Medicare - Healthcare.gov provides information for people who are changing to Medicare.

-The Affordable Care Act & Medicare - Medicare.gov (The official U.S. government site for Medicare) provides information on the top 5 things to know about the health care law if you have Medicare.
+Medicare & the Marketplace - Medicare.gov (The official U.S. government site for Medicare) provides information on the health care law if you have Medicare.